Gambling in Singapore: Regulatory bodies

 Prior to the formation of the Gambling Regulatory Authority (GRA), there were various regulatory bodies governing gambling in Singapore.
 As of 2022, GRA is the current single regulatory body overseeing gambling in Singapore.
+Plans for such an agency were announced two years prior to the launch as part of efforts to consolidate gambling enforcement by merging the Casino Regulatory Authority of Singapore (CRA) (formed in 2008 and controlled casinos) and MHA's Gambling Regulatory Unit (controlled fruit machines and remote gambling activities), as well as reform laws around them.